zlanark/roll20-bot/README.md

 Uses the OpenAI API and a webdriver to play an AI character in a Roll20 game.
 Features:
-- A bot interface which can be accessed in-game with the command prefix `%`.
+- A text interface which can be accessed in-game with the command prefix `%`.
 See [In-Game Commands](#in-game-commands).
 - Per-game, per-character system prompts (i.e. character + setting descriptions)

 If you want to modify this program to use something other than the OpenAI API, override the `get_response()` method in `generator.py`.